Duck Decoy Carver Photographs

 Boots O’Neal - Cowboy - 6666 Ranch - Texas

 Being a photographer has been a great pleasure and an even greater adventure.
 It’s taken me to some outstanding parts of the earth and allowed me to photograph some of the most famous athletes on it.
 “Who is your favorite?”, has always been a common question.
-Until recently, that was an impossible question to answer, now the final is Boots.
-Boots O’Neal is a 90 year old cowboy on the 6666 Ranch in Texas.
+Until recently that was an impossible question to answer.
+Now my final is abundantly clear - it’s the legendary Texas cowboy Boots O’Neal.
+Boots is a 90 year old cowboy on the iconic 6666 Ranch.
 A more inspiring human you will not meet.
 To learn more about him continue reading this piece I wrote that was originally published with Wrangler.

 Photograph of legendary Texas cowboy Boots O'Neal on the 6666 Ranch